abe-winter/abe-winter.github.io/_posts/2023-03-23-superglue.md

 Why not delegate to a system that is provably correct?
 [Why is it that you don't want faster speeds](https://www.vice.com/en/article/4x3a53/comcast-investigating-customer-service-call-from-hell).

-One-liner: let the artificial brain run its computer tasks on tiny actual computer, rather than on a huge neural net.
+One-liner: let the artificial brain run its computer tasks on a tiny actual computer, rather than emulating them on a huge network trained on cognitive effluent.

 There's an approach called [chain of thought prompting](https://arxiv.org/abs/2201.11903) which provides an LLM with examples of how to reason, which causes the LLM to follow that model of reasoning.
 Asking for a system of linear equations is slightly different, because with COTS, the 'question prompt' doesn't need to specify a method.